onaycan/pi_video_streamer/README.md

 * imutils
 * cv2

+Do not forget to create your own certificates.

 ### Installation
+Instllation of flask, flask_cors and imutils is straightforward.
 If you face with problems installing opencv via pip3 utilities, try one or another:

 ```shell